 Are you prepared for Colorado’s Weather?
 Click on “Colorado Severe Weather” to to see what you can do to get the facts.

-The Douglas County Emergency Management Special Needs Registry is a database containing information about individuals in Douglas County with special needs who may require assistance in the event of a disaster.
+The Douglas County Emergency Management Access and Functional Needs Registry is a database containing information about individuals in Douglas County with special needs who may require assistance in the event of a disaster.
 The information may also be used to assist emergency personnel and volunteers in providing assistance.
-Participation in the Special Needs Registry is voluntary.
+Participation in the Access and Function Needs Registry is voluntary.

 An influenza pandemic is a global outbreak of disease that occurs when a new influenza A virus appears or “emerges” in the human population, causes serious illness, and then spreads easily from person to person worldwide.